10 Birds that Love Eating Mealworms (With Photos)

 bird, downy woodpecker, ornithology-7172814.jpg

 Downy Woodpeckers are regular visitors to bird feeders.
-They love eating mealworms!
+They love eating mealworms, especially in cylinders.

 bluebird, eastern bluebird, bird-3456115.jpg